PURPOSE OF JOB CLASS (NATURE OF WORK)

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-Two (2) years of the General Experience must have had payroll preparation as the principal responsibility at the level of Payroll Clerk.
+Two (2) years of the General Experience must have had payroll preparation as the principal responsibility.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED